The Partnership has strategic action plans which detail actions to be delivered with stakeholders and partners before 2030.

 The Strategic Action Plan for Behaviour Change has been approved (Autumn 2022) and The Strategic Action Plan for Adaptation is currently in development.
 The remaining Strategic Action Plans have been comprehensively reviewed (Summer 2023) and are published below in draft form.
 These Plans were open for feedback across autumn 2023, and particularly at the Annual Event on 7 November 2023.

-A retrospective of the event can be viewed here.
+Watch a retrospective of the event

 Water sustainability